microsoft/live-share/docs/use/vscode.md

 ## Installation

-Before you begin, you'll need to be sure you've got a version of Visual Studio or Visual Studio Code installed that meets Live Share's core requirements.
+Before you begin, you'll need to be sure you've got a version of Visual Studio Code installed that meets Live Share's core requirements.
 You'll need **Visual Studio Code (1.20.0 or higher)** running on:

 - **Windows**: 7, 8.1, or 10
 - **macOS**: Sierra (10.12) and above only.
     - _El Capitan (10.11) and below are not currently supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)._
 - **Linux**: 64-bit Ubuntu Linux 14.04+
-    - Be sure to install [needed Linux prerequisites](#install-linux-prerequistes).
+    - Be sure to install [needed Linux prerequisites](#install-linux-prerequisites).
     - Some testing has occurred on 64-bit Fedora 27, CentOS 7, and SuSE 12, but mileage may vary.
     - _32-bit Linux is not supported due to [.NET Core 2.0 requirements](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)_